xrlim97/harnesscd-example-apps/guestbook/harnesscd-pipeline/README.md

 ## Harness CD Pipeline

 Run the resource yaml's in the below order in order to create the required objects and pipeline and execute it successfully.
+Test Test

 1. github-connector.yml
 2. kubernetes-connector.yml